 The thing is I could have stayed at home or complained about the world.
 Instead, I chose to return to the Camino.
 Whilst walking I raised awareness & funds for the Brisbane flood victims and wanted to help others.
 So please don’t mock me because I wear a summer dress whilst also holding it together emotionally.

 It’s a full house and the Cathedral is bursting.
 There are no seats left an hour before the service starts so I’ll have to stand for the mass.
 It’s ok, at least I’m in the first line and can see all the action.
 The service is very moving so is the highlight, the swinging of the Botafumeiro (pilgrim’s blessing).
 After the service, I leave the Cathedral through the Holy Door.
 I’m no longer a Peregrino.
 This pilgrimage is over.

 Let’s put it this way.
 If it calls me again, I’m prepared.

 Time Walked: 9am to 2:30pm

 Observations, Reflections & Learnings from My Second Camino Hike

 - The Camino Portuguese is more widespread and urbanised.
 Therefore, it is unlikely you’ll meet the same people again.

 - There are many variations of the Camino Portuguese which are often not waymarked properly and add to a lot of confusion.
 Therefore, your preparations need some time to avoid frustration and disappointment.
-There is the Portuguese inland route, the Portuguese Costa (which can also lead inland and which I have fallen victim to on Day 2, 3 & 4) and the Senda Litoral, which follows the coast and along the beaches but is not well signposted (see Day 3).
-I found this website which provides detailed instructions, maps and highlights very well the Senda Litoral way (requires freestyling but at least you will walk along the beach).
+There is the Portuguese inland route, the Portuguese Coastal (which can also lead inland and which I have fallen victim to on Day 2, 3 & 4) and the Senda Litoral, which follows the coast and along the beaches but is not well signposted (see Day 3).

 - I walked the Camino with my ASICS running trainers and apart from one small blister, had no issues or foot injuries.